 They will take naturally to hunting as it’s in their nature.

 Portuguese Podengos have very mild temperaments when they are relaxed.
 When they have the scent of blood during a hunt, however, they often get tunnel vision and can be harder to control.

 This same thing can happen when they are on guard duty.
-If there is an unknown stranger attempting to get into your house, then you can be sure that this dog will do everything in its power to stop them.
+If an unknown stranger is attempting to get into your house, then you can be sure that this dog will do everything in its power to stop them.